Analyzing Ecosphere Technologies (ESPH) & Dover (DOV)

 |8.02%

-This table compares Ecosphere Technologies and Dover’s top-line revenue, earnings per share (EPS) and valuation.
+This table compares Ecosphere Technologies and Dover’s gross revenue, earnings per share and valuation.

 |Gross Revenue